 By offering these different pathways we expect almost every child who attends school regularly to achieve the equivalent of 2 or more Science GCSEs at the new grade 4 or 5 or above with the aim of the majority of them being above grade 5.

 Please note

-- 1. There are no external exams in Year 10.
-The whole qualification is taken at the end of Year 11. - 2.
-Please be aware there is no requirement to study the Separate Sciences in order to study A levels in Science.
+- The whole qualification is taken at the end of Year 11. - There is no requirement to study the Separate Sciences in order to study A levels in Science.